Renater/Jitsi-SAML2JWT/README.md

 ## Stand Alone JWT generator
 This instalaltion script supposed you run it on a debian like operarting system (Ubuntu >= 18 or Debian >= 11).
+You can run init_certificates.sh before installing the jwt server or provide your own certificat for apache in the conf/cert/apache.pem file.

 ```
 > cd tools